Auz/FancySortable/README.md

 Supported listen events

-* refresh - Tells the class to update the list of items
+* refresh - Tells the class to update the list of items and their positions.

 Caveats
 -------